rudelm/rudelm.github.io/content/post/2020/09/26/setup-wireguard-vpn-on-raspbian/index.md

 title: Setup WireGuard VPN on Raspbian
 url: /2020/09/26/setup-wireguard-vpn-on-raspbian/
 ---
+# Introduction
-I'm already using <a href="https://centurio.net/2014/12/23/how-to-use-client-certificates-with-synology-vpn-server-and-openvpn/" data-type="post" data-id="2167">OpenVPN</a> but heard only good things about [WireGuard VPN](https://www.wireguard.com/).
+I'm already using [OpenVPN](/2014/12/23/how-to-use-client-certificates-with-synology-vpn-server-and-openvpn) but heard only good things about [WireGuard VPN](https://www.wireguard.com/).
 For my current project, I need a VPN connection to my home network.
 I do not want to mess with my currently working OpenVPN setup, so I tried to setup WireGuard VPN on Raspbian.

+## Installation
 Start with updating your installed packages.
 Its [especially important](https://stackoverflow.com/a/62780701/831825) to install the raspberrypi-kernel-headers before the WireGuard installation.:

 ```